kur00n3k0/kur00n3k0/README.md

 # Hi there 👋

-My name is Peter and i'm a computer science student and Linux system administrator.
-In my free time i like to do some hardware hacking, contribute for malware analysis and look for some retro video games (i also hack them too).
+My name is Peter, and I’m a computer science student and cybersecurity analyst.
+In my free time, I enjoy hardware hacking, contributing to malware analysis, and searching for retro video games (which I also hack).

 ![Peters's github stats](https://bad-apple-github-readme.vercel.app/api?show_bg=1&username=peterspbr&theme=dracula)

-I’m looking to collaborate on cybersecurity projects, hardware development/hacking and recently learning about embedded devices.
-I look to collab in any low level programming project.
+I’m seeking to collaborate on cybersecurity projects and hardware development/hacking.
+I am eager to learn about embedded devices and am an active researcher in Fully Homomorphic Encryption (FHE).
+I am particularly interested in collaborating on low-level programming projects.

-That's the languages i use at most, but i'm always learning new programming languages.
-At the moment i'm learning Rust.
+These are the languages I use most frequently, but I’m always learning new ones.
+At the moment, I’m learning Rust.

 ![Top Langs](https://bad-apple-github-readme.vercel.app/api/top-langs/?username=peterspbr&layout=compact&theme=dracula)